FanDuel TV

 FanDuel TV (formerly TVG) is an American sports betting-oriented digital cable and satellite television network owned by FanDuel Group, the American subsidiary of Irish bookmaker Flutter Entertainment.
 It primarily airs live coverage of American and international horse racing, as well as studio shows focused on mainstream sports from the perspective of sports betting.

 The network was originally established as TVG, which primarily focused on horse racing.
 In 2008, the network was sold to Betfair.
 It acquired its main competitor, HRTV, in 2015; the network was renamed TVG2 in October of that year.
 In 2018, the channel began to add studio programs devoted to mainstream sports from the perspective of sports betting.
 In 2022, the network was relaunched as FanDuel TV, which expands upon this programming strategy and began forays into live sports coverage outside of horse racing.
 The TVG brand continues to be used for the network's wagering platform.

+In March 2026 it was announced that FanDuel TV would wind down its broadcast operations by the end of 2027.